-be regular ("herringbone pattern") or stochastic ("fur") This applies to both image and surface properties.
-See: Liu, 2010.
-Textures can result from particles that:
+regular ("herringbone pattern") or stochastic ("fur") This applies to both image and surface properties.
+See: Liu, Y. (2010).
+Computational Symmetry in Computer Vision and Computer Graphics.
+Foundations and Trends® in Computer Graphics and Vision, 5(1-2), 1-195. http://doi.org/10.1561/060000008 Textures can result from particles that:

-"cohere"or not e.g. asphalt vs. sand & gravel Textures can be dynamic, i.e. "flows" of liquid or particles.
-Optic flows can depend on a wide range of underlying physical causes, such as liquid, particles, rigid shiny surface, non-ridge surface.
-Textures can be due to:
+"cohere" or not e.g. asphalt vs. sand & gravel Textures can be dynamic, i.e. "flows" of liquid or particles.
+Optic flows can depend on a wide range of underyling physical causes: liquid, particles, rigid shiny surface, non-rigid surface, eye or camera motion. flows can be dominated by interactions between like particles, or be "buffeted" by invisible particles.
+There can be similar patterns despite very different causes, e.g. "social forces" in crowd movement.
+Textures can caused by:

 reflectance/pigment variations or bump (small geometric) variations perceptually it isn't always easy to tell the difference, and may not matter depending on visual function.
 For example, consider the visual and tactile differences between real wood and synthetic wood finishes.

-(Note that image texture can also result from a completely uniform (shiny) material reflecting a
+(Note that image texture can also result from a completely uniform (shiny) material reflecting a textured environment) In summary, the key characteristics of texture:

-textured environment)

-Key characteristics of texture: